amittian/DATA_ANALYSIS-VISUALIZATION-using-Hive-and-TABLEAU/README.md

 •	Special Attack (Sp.Atk): This column represents a Pokémon’s Special Attack stat.
 •	Special Defense (Sp.
 Def): This column represents a Pokémon’s Special Defense stat.
 •	Speed: This column represents the speed stat of a Pokémon.

+Technologies/Skills required to accomplish the given task

+Big Data Hadoop : in order to pull the data stored in HDFS SQL / HIVE : in order to create table , work and Analyze huge amount of datas TABLEAU : for Data visualization ,also we should aware of ; how to connect to HIVE tables running on server .
+WinSCP : This is FTP client in case we need data to be pulled from your Local/Remote Widows Machines to Your working Unix Based Servers